-(b) The Children's Trust shall collaborate with public and private child serving agencies including but not limited to those licensed by the Executive Office of Education and the

-Executive Office of Health and Human Services to coordinate and deliver evidence-based and promising practices in home visiting services to eligible families.
+(b) The Children's Trust Fund shall collaborate with child serving agencies to coordinate and deliver evidence-based and promising practices in home visiting services to eligible families.
 Evidence-based programs shall be linked to program-specific outcomes and shall be associated with a national organization or institution of higher education.
-Evidence-based programs shall have comprehensive home visiting standards that ensure high quality service delivery and continuous quality improvement, have demonstrated significant, positive outcomes, and have been evaluated using recognized research methods and evaluation results have been published in a peer reviewed journal.
+Evidence-based programs shall have comprehensive home visiting standards that ensure high quality service delivery and continuous quality improvement, have demonstrated significant, positive outcomes, and have been either evaluated using randomized controlled research designs, and evaluation results have been published in a peer-reviewed journal or are based on quasi-experimental research using 2 or more separate, comparable client samples.
+Promising programs shall be evaluated on program data.